nerwuuus/portfolio-projects/README.md

 # General information
-This branch includes a selection of files/reports I made while completing Alex The Analyst's Bootcamp on YouTube.
+This branch includes a selection of files/reports I made while completing Alex the Analyst's Bootcamp on YouTube.
 I focused on Tableau and Power BI.

 ## Tableau